 Each competitor draws a number by lot.
 This number determines the competitor's position in the competition room and a corresponding number is placed upon an envelope which contains the competitor's name and is deposited sealed, with the Secretary of the Academy.
-Upon completion of the work the competitor places a corresponding number upon the study to be
+Upon completion of the work the competitor places a corresponding number upon the study to be submitted to the Jury of Award.

 The Jury of Award consists of three professional sculptors, having no official connection with the Academy, or any other schools whose pupils may have taken part in the competition.
 When the successful number has been announced by the chairman of the Jury, the Secretary, in the presence of one or more of the officials of the Academy, opens the envelope bearing that number and announces the name of the successful competitor.
 If no study be satisfactory to the Jury, the prize may, at their discretion, be withheld.
-When no award is made, the amount of the prize may, at the discretion of the Board of Directors, be added to the principal of the prize fund or distributed with
+When no award is made, the amount of the prize may, at the discretion of the Board of Directors, be added to the principal of the prize fund or distributed with future prizes.

-The clay models offered in competition must be kept standing in good condition until otherwise ordered and figures cast by the Academy become its up to two of the three terms. instructor in the School. making the awards.
+The clay models offered in competition must be kept standing in good condition until otherwise ordered and figures cast by the Academy become its property.